banej88/MetarDataProject/README.md

 POST /airport/A302/METAR

-   * JSON payload { "data": "METAR A382 XXXX XXXX XXXX") will store METAR data for airport given in path
+   * JSON payload { "data": "METAR A302 XXXX XXXX XXXX" } will store METAR data for airport given in path

 GET /subscriptions